 Every Ludum Dare poses refreshing challenges and risks, that often result in creative submissions with innovation involved.

 The best part about Ludum Dare (in my opinion) – the “no prize” ideology.
 The prize you get is the game you made, the lessons you learnt, the fun you had.
-Everyone who participates in Ludum Dare is a wonderful person.
+Everyone who participates in Ludum Dare is a winner.

 So thank you, Ludum Dare!